stefan-bergstein/openshift-tutorials/azure-devops/README.md

 1. Don't deploy the Azure Kubernetes Service.
 2. Skip the `az role assignment create` command to create a role assignment to authorize the AKS cluster to connect to the Azure Container Registry.
 3. Don't create the service connection to Azure Kubernetes Service.
-4. Don't create a environment for Azure Kubernetes Service, but an generic Kubernetes environment for OpenShift.
+4. Don't create an environment for Azure Kubernetes Service, but a generic Kubernetes environment for OpenShift.

 ### Create the environment generic Kubernetes environment for OpenShift

-1. In Azure DevOps, under **Pipelines**  , select **Environments**.
+1. In Azure DevOps, under **Pipelines**, select **Environments**.
 2. Select **Create environment**.
 3. Under **Name**, enter *openshift-sandbox*.
 4. Under **Resource**, select **Kubernetes**.